 Internal Financial Controls over Financial Reporting

-The Company has in all material respects an adequate internal financial controlssystem over financial reporting and such internal financial controls over financialreporting were operating effectively as at 31st March 2018 based on the internal controlover financial reporting criteria established by the Company consideringthe essential components of internal control stated in the Guidance Note on Audit ofInternal Financial Controls over Financial Reporting issued by the Institute of CharteredAccountants of India.
+The Company has in all material respects an adequate internal financial controlssystem over financial reporting and such internal financial controls over financialreporting were operating effectively as at 31st March 2021 based on theinternal control over financial reporting criteria established by the Company consideringthe essential components of internal control stated in the Guidance Note on Audit ofInternal Financial Controls over Financial Reporting issued by the Institute of CharteredAccountants of India.

-In the opinion of the Statutory Auditors of the Company as expressed by them in theirreport dated 28th May 2018 the Company has adequate internal control systemsover financial reporting as at 31st March 2018.
+In the opinion of the Statutory Auditors of the Company as expressed by them in theirreport the Company has adequate internal financial control systems over financialreporting and such internal financial controls over financial reporting were operatingeffectively as at 31st March 2021.

 During the year under review M/s.
 S. S. Kothari Mehta & Co.
 Chartered Accountants(FRN: 000756N) New Delhi the internal auditors of the Company conducted periodic auditsof the Company.
-The Audit Committee reviews the detailed Internal Audit reports submitted bythe Internal Auditors and takes stock of the actions taken on the observations of andrecommendations made by them.
+The Audit Committee reviews the detailed Internal Audit reports submittedby the Internal Auditors and takes note of the actions taken on the observations of andrecommendations made by them.

 Your Directors are confident that there are adequate internal control systems andprocedures which are being followed and complied with.

 The Company has re-appointed M/s.
 S. S. Kothari Mehta & Co.
 Chartered Accountants(FRN: 000756N) as Internal Auditors for the financial year 2021-22.

 No frauds have been reported under Section 143(12) of the Act by the Auditors of theCompany.

 M/s.
 Chandrasekaran Associates Company Secretaries the Secretarial Auditors of theCompany have submitted their report for the financial year ended 31st March2021 which is annexed as Annexure A' and forms part of this Report.